chrismademe/scooch/README.md

 # Scooch

 Scooch makes slideshows easy.
 You bring your own content and styling.
+It's super lightweight, around 1kb gzipped and easy to customise.

 ## Usage